markorr321/PIM-Global-Self-Activate/DEVELOPER-README.md

 2. Test the EXE thoroughly
 3. Create a Git tag: `git tag v3.0.1`
 4. Push to GitHub: `git push origin v3.0.1`
-5. Create GitHub Release and attach `.\out\PIM-Global-MST.exe`
+5. Create GitHub Release and attach `.\out\PIM-Global-SA.exe`

-The resulting `PIM-Global-MST.exe` is a completely standalone executable that:
+The resulting `PIM-Global-SA.exe` is a completely standalone executable that:
 - Requires no installation
 - Contains all necessary components
 - Works on any Windows 10/11 x64 machine with PowerShell 7+